LongBu/AWS-MLS-C01-Study-Guide/README.md

     * eg: two callers could be transcribed separately
     * Merging based on timing of "utterances"
   * Custom Vocabularies
-    * Vocabulary Lists just a list of special words - names, acronyms)
+    * Vocabulary Lists just a list of special words - names, acronyms, etc.
     * Vocabulary Tables (can include "SoundsLike", "IPA", and "DisplayAs")
+    * Does not consider commentary context
+  * Custom Language Models - designed to improve transcription accuracy for domain-specific context/speech, which would fall out of what would be considered normal everyday speech

 ##### DeepLens:
   * Deep learning-enabled video camera service